pclifford/borderlands2/README.md

 ### Ammo

-The `--maxammo` option can be used to set all ammo to its maximum level.
+The `--maxammo` option can be used to refill all ammo to its current maximum level (based on what you've already purchased at the black market).
 This is obviously a bit silly ordinarily, given how easy ammo is to come by.
-This option is automatically set if `--unlock ammo` is specified, though, which is the one place where it's probably worthwhile.

     python bl2_save_edit.py --maxammo old.sav new.sav

+To actually increase your total available ammo pool, as you'd do through the black market, use `--unlock ammo` *(see above)*.
+Doing so will then also refill ammo as if `--maxammo` had been specified.

 ### Challenge Levels